Aquafeed Additives Market Size and Share

 Competitive Landscape

 Technology remains a key differentiator.
 AKVA’s GBP 13.7 million (USD 17.5 million) acquisition of Observe Technologies embeds AI analytics into integrated farm management, a move anticipated to lift feed conversion by 5–7% on early deployments.
 Venture funding of USD 808 million flowed into aquaculture in the past year, highlighted by eFishery’s USD 200 million round targeting smart-feeding adoption.
-Start-ups such as String Bio gain traction after securing GRAS status for microbial proteins, enabling additive pairing with novel substrates.
+Start-ups such as String Bio gain traction after securing GRAS (Generally Recognized as Safe) status for microbial proteins, enabling additive pairing with novel substrates.

 Aquafeed Additives Industry Leaders